topranks/wmf-clab/README.md

 ##### Modelling switches

-WMF routers commonly have connections to switches, typically with multiple 802.1q sub-interfaces on each link connecting to a different Vlan on the switch.
+WMF routers commonly have connections to layer-2 switches, typically with multiple 802.1q sub-interfaces on each link connecting to a different Vlan on the switch.
 Many of these are configured as OSPF 'passive' interfaces, or have BGP configured on them to servers (such as load-balancers).

 Currently the lab deploys a containerlab node of the [bridge](https://containerlab.srlinux.dev/manual/kinds/bridge/) kind to represent required L2 devices.
-A standard (rather than Vlan-aware) bridge is created, but this still allows for Vlan tags to work which are then filtered by each container as frames are received (this works fine, minus the full isolation of frames through the bridge).
+A standard (rather than Vlan-aware) bridge is created, but this still allows Vlan tags to be used, which get filtered by each container as frames are received and delivered to the correct sub-interfaces (this works fine, minus the full isolation of frames through the bridge).
 Clab devices of kind bridge need to have an actual bridge device created in the default Linux network namespace of the device running the lab in advance of deployment to work.
 The start script creates these in advance to ensure things work, the stop script removes them.

-Sub-interfaces on ports connecting to these simulated switches are also created by the start script, as containerlab does not provide a mechanism to add these itself.
+Sub-interfaces on ports connecting to these simulated switches, within the crpd containers, are also created by the start script.
+Containerlab does not provide a mechanism to add these itself.
 Again the addresses required for each are added by the start script during deploy.

 ##### Currently support containerlab version

-Containerlab version 15+ introduce changes that cause a race condition for the Vlan sub-interfaces the start script generates (starting crpd before they exist).
+Containerlab versions 15+ introduce changes that cause a race condition for the Vlan sub-interfaces the start script generates (starting crpd before they exist).
 For now it is advised to run with a modified version 14, which can be installed as follows:
 ```
 sudo bash -c "$(curl -sL https://get-clab.srlinux.dev)" -- -v 0.0.0-crpd-fix
 ```